Blood Test: Lipid Panel

-A lipid panel measures levels of different kinds of fats in the blood.
+A lipid (LIP-id) panel measures levels of different kinds of fats in the blood.

 - Total cholesterol, which is the amount of the different types of cholesterol added together.
-Cholesterol is a fatty substance that the body needs some of.
-But too much cholesterol can cause problems.
+The body needs some cholesterol.
+But too much can cause health problems.

 - High-density lipoprotein (HDL) cholesterol, often called "good" cholesterol.
 HDL helps the body get rid of extra cholesterol.